You are at the top of the page

 The King’s cruel streak

-He had the lions den refurbished, so that visitors could look down in to a semi-circular yard lined with dens and with a drinking trough at the centre.
-This was less out of a concern for their welfare as for his own enjoyment.
-His favourite sport was to bait the lions with vicious mastiff dogs.
+In the Tower Menagerie, the King had the lions' den refurbished so that visitors could look down into a semi-circular yard lined with dens and with a drinking trough at the centre.
+This was less out of a concern for the lions' welfare, and more for his own enjoyment.
+James' favourite sport was to bait the lions with vicious mastiff dogs.

 Image: The Tudor apartments at Hampton Court Palace. © Historic Royal Palaces